elec-e8408-mini-project-2025/project-documentation/README.md

 ## Apportioning of requirements

-The proof-of-concept (PoC) SHALL include all requirements that have been defined with keywords MUST or SHALL according to RFC-2119 [2].
+The proof-of-concept (PoC) MUST include all requirements that have been defined with keywords MUST or MUST according to RFC-2119 [2].
 All requirements marked with key word MAY are not guaranteed to be implemented in the PoC release.

 # Specific Requirements